Set a Publishing Cadence You Can Actually Keep

 • 12 weeks in: streak count from git log matches target.

-• Search Console “new pages discovered” is steady, not spiky.
+• Search Console “Pages discovered” trends steady, not spiky.

 Common pitfalls

-• Setting cadence based on “what other indie sites do”.
+• Copying other sites’ numbers.
 You are not them, your life is not theirs.
+Measure your own log.

 • Front-loading the first month.
-A 20-article launch week looks great and then 8 silent weeks.
-Spread it out.
+A 20-article launch week looks great, then 8 silent weeks erase the gain.

 • Skipping the backlog.
 Without it, one bad week breaks the streak.

-• Using a complicated content calendar tool.
-A Google Sheet or Notion table works fine; the tool is not the bottleneck.
+• Over-tooling the calendar.
+A Google Sheet or Notion table works fine.
+The tool is not the bottleneck.

-• Tracking input metrics (words written, hours) instead of output (articles published).
+• Tracking inputs (words, hours) instead of outputs (articles published).
 Inputs are not commitments.

 FAQ

-• Is two articles a week enough?: Yes, if you can hold it for a year.
-A consistent 2/week beats an unsustainable 5/week almost every time on indie sites.
+• Is two articles a week enough?
+Yes, if you can hold it for a year.
+A consistent 2/week beats an unsustainable 5/week almost every time on indie sites, and most 2026 SEO surveys put 1-2 quality posts/week in the sustainable-growth sweet spot.

-• What if I miss a week?: Publish from your backlog.
-If the backlog is empty, publish a short article the next available day — don’t skip to “next week”.
+• What if I miss a week?
+Publish from your backlog.
+If the backlog is empty, publish a short article the next available day.
+Do not skip to “next week.”

-• Should I batch-write months in advance?: Some batching helps, but don’t batch beyond 4-6 weeks.
-The market and your interests shift and stale-batched content reads stale.
+• Should I batch-write months in advance?
+Some batching helps, but do not batch beyond 4-6 weeks.
+Your interests and the topic landscape shift, and stale-batched content reads stale.

-• Does posting time of day matter?: For SEO, no. For social and email amplification, your audience’s timezone matters slightly.
-Don’t over-optimize.
+• Does posting time of day matter?
+For SEO, effectively no. For social and email amplification, your audience’s timezone matters a little.
+Do not over-optimize it.

-• How do I handle holidays / travel?: Pre-publish from backlog.
-Schedule the deploy if your stack supports it (publishedAt in the future + a daily build cron).
+• How do I handle holidays or travel?
+Pre-publish from the backlog.
+Schedule the deploy if your stack supports it (publishedAt set in the future plus a daily build cron).

 Tags: #Indie dev #Content ops #SEO #Website planning #Workflow